alex566/Creamy3D/README.md

 | ...             | todo         |

-## 🚧 Plans for v0.3 - Provide convenient way to render materials
+## 🚧 Plans for v0.3 - Provide convenient way to combine materials
 - [ ] ~Scene background customization.~ (Just use `.background` of the View)
 - [X] Modifiers: `offset`, `rotation`.
 - [X] Modifiers: `frame` and `padding`.